Thinking about buying or building a backyard shed or storage building?

 You should level the ground beneath your shed foundation before placing your gravel.
 Once you’ve marked out the corners of your future shed pad, you can use a 2×4 and a level to check the grade.

 Your site should be perfectly level before you install the gravel.
-For a more detailed breakdown on the steps in this process, read our article about how to level ground for a shed.
+For a more detailed breakdown on the steps in this process, read our article about how to level ground for a shed or about how to build a shed base on uneven ground.

 Once your gravel is in place, make sure you compact and level it properly.
 Compacting the gravel is an optional, but recommended step, because it helps to identify and eliminate soft spots in your foundation.